top of page

 3.6 Other Non-Liver Targets

 Most LNP gene editing targets the liver due to its relative ease of access and ability to regenerate.
-However, emerging applications have also demonstrated the potential to target other organs such as the lung or spleen.
+However, emerging applications have also demonstrated the potential to target other organs such as the lung, spleen, or eyes.

 One team at the University of California, Berkeley produced iGeoCas9 RNP-LNPs which achieved 19% SFTPC editing in murine lungs[26].
 Key to this study was the use of iGeoCas9, a thermostable variant of Cas9 which was significantly more potent than wild type Cas9.